argonne-lcf/HPC-Patterns/concurency/README.md

-# Experiment Cancurency
+# Experiment Concurrency

-Tests if runnings independant COMMANDS in a mode who allow concurency/overlaps, is fater than running them serialy.
+Tests if runnings independent COMMANDS in a mode that allows concurrency/overlaps is faster than running them serially.

 ## OMP

-On OpenMP one can hope to acheive concurency in two main fashion (please feel free to make a PR to use task):
+With OpenMP one can hope to achieve concurrency using two main strategies (please feel free to make a PR that use task):

 ### `host_threads`